 It takes courage

 Choosing to follow Jesus is not an easy task.
 Reading through the Bible, we can get the gist of the challenges and hardships we will be facing once we have decided to follow Jesus.
 And honestly, a lot of us would be scared and feel that we are not yet prepared for that responsibility.

 But if we once again read the Bible, none of them had a firm grasp of the role Jesus had in mind for them; the only thing they all had in common was they trusted God with all their hearts.

 Following Jesus doesn’t end when we’re dead; it extends beyond life itself.
 Yes, we can walk away whenever we feel like it, but we will someday come to the point of realization that something is missing.
 Committing to God’s will starts with trust.
 We build trust by forming a personal relationship with God, spending time, and getting to know the Lord more.

 It takes trust and surrender

 Going back to Luke 9:23, we have to deny ourselves, take up our cross, and follow Jesus.
-We cannot trust God but choose not to surrender certain aspects of our lives; it doesn’t work that way.
+We cannot trust God and choose not to surrender certain aspects of our lives; it doesn’t work that way.
 We need to both trust God and surrender our lives to Him; there’s no in-between.
-How can we trust God’s plan when we don’t offer to serve and obey His teachings, and guidance is freely given when we have doubts and worries about the future?
+How can we trust God’s plan when we don’t offer to serve and obey His teachings and guidance when we have doubts and worries about the future?